-- 2. Member States shall withdraw or refuse to extend or renew the authorisation for admission as a seasonal worker granted on the basis of this Directive if the documents presented for the purpose of Article 5, 5b or 6 had been fraudulently acquired, or falsified, or tampered with or where the holder is residing for purposes other than those for which he/she was authorised to reside. - 3.
-Member States may withdraw or refuse to extend or renew the authorisation for admission as a seasonal worker granted on the basis of this Directive if the employer: - (a) has been sanctioned in conformity with national law for undeclared work and/or illegal employment; - (b) does not meet the legal obligations regarding social security, taxation and/or if the terms of employment according to applicable [...] laws, collective agreements and/or practices are not met, or - (c) has not fulfilled the obligations based on the work contract.
+- Member States may withdraw or refuse to extend or renew the authorisation for the purpose of seasonal work granted on the basis of this Directive whenever the provisions of Articles 5 or 5b were not or are no longer complied with. - 2.
+Member States shall withdraw or refuse to extend or renew the authorisation for the purpose of seasonal work granted on the basis of this Directive if the documents presented for the purpose of Article 5, 5b or 6 had been fraudulently acquired, or falsified, or tampered with or where the holder is residing for purposes other than those for which he/she was authorised to reside. - 3.
+Member States may withdraw or refuse to extend or renew the authorisation for the purpose of seasonal work granted on the basis of this Directive if the employer: - (a) has been sanctioned in conformity with national law for undeclared work and/or illegal employment or has filed for bankruptcy or is otherwise insolvent or if no economic activity is taking place, or

-- 3a.
+- (b) does not meet the legal obligations regarding social security, taxation and/or if the terms of employment, including remuneration, according to applicable laws, collective agreements and/or practices are not met, or - (c) has not fulfilled the obligations based on the work contract, or - (d) has eliminated the positions he is trying to fill, within the 12 months immediately preceding the date of the application, in order to employ third-country nationals through the new application. - 3a.
 Article 7(3) does not apply to a seasonal worker who has a valid contract or a binding job offer for seasonal work in the Member State concerned and can, therefore, be employed by a different employer in accordance with Articles 5, 5b and 6, on the basis of a procedure defined by national law and/or practice. - 4.
-Member States may withdraw or refuse to extend or renew the authorisation for admission as a seasonal worker granted on the basis of this Directive if the third-country national has not complied with the obligations arising from the authorisation for admission as a seasonal worker during a previous stay as a seasonal worker. - 5.
-Member States shall refuse to extend or renew the authorisation for admission as a seasonal worker where the maximum duration of stay as defined in Article 11(1) has been reached.
+Member States may withdraw or refuse to extend or renew the authorisation for the purpose of seasonal work granted on the basis of this Directive if the third-country national has not complied with the obligations arising from the authorisation for the purpose of seasonal work during a previous stay as a seasonal worker. - 5.
+Member States may refuse to extend or renew the authorisation for the purpose of seasonal work when the vacancy in question could be filled by nationals of the Member State concerned or by other EU citizens, or by third-country nationals lawfully residing in the Member State, or when the relevant quota set has been filled. - 6.
+Member States shall refuse to extend or renew the authorisation for the purpose of seasonal work where the maximum duration of stay as defined in Article 11(1) has been reached.

-6. Member States may withdraw or refuse to extend or renew the authorisation for admission as a seasonal worker granted on the basis of this Directive if the third-county national applies for international protection under Council Directive 2011/95/EU of 13 December 2011 or if the third-country national applies for protection in accordance with national law, international obligations or practice of the Member State concerned.
+- 7. Member States may withdraw or refuse to extend or renew the authorisation for the purpose of seasonal work granted on the basis of this Directive if the third-county national applies for international protection under Council Directive 2011/95/EU of 13 December 2011 or if the third-country national applies for protection in accordance with national law, international obligations or practice of the Member State concerned. - 8.
+Without prejudice to Article 11(2a), Member States may withdraw an authorisation for the purpose of seasonal work following the termination of a work contract.